Navya-K-N-24/SpendWise/README.md

     - The login view checks the user's role and redirects accordingly (to the dashboard for a user and to an admin panel for an admin).

-    - The user dashboard displays all the transactions for the logged-in user, and transaction management functionalities (add, edit, delete) are restricted based on the user's role.
+    - The user dashboard displays all the transactions for the logged-in user with management functionalities (add, edit, delete) for the user to perform. role.

 <p align="right"><a href="#top">Back to top</a></p>